 Welcome to our latest blog post, where we will be discussing how to remove pink hair dye using simple tricks.
 Whether you’re looking to switch up your look or return to your natural hair color, bleaching pink hair can be tricky.

 But don’t worry.
 We’ve got you covered with some easy and effective methods to help you say goodbye to your pink locks.
 So, whether you’re a hair dye pro or a first-timer, keep reading to learn more about removing pink hair dye quickly and easily.

 Ready when you are!

 Putting Bleach Over My Pink Hair – What Will Happen?

-What happens to your hair will be determined by the shade of pink you have currently – and if your natural hair color is blonde or brownish.
+What happens to your hair will be determined by the current shade of pink – and if your natural hair color is blonde or brownish.

 We’ve included some more info below to help you understand what occurs when you try to bleach pink hair and how to battle fading pink color in blonde hair.

 If you want to transition from pink to blonde (your natural color), the amount of developer you apply here is crucial.